solana-labs/solana/docs/src/implemented-proposals/installer.md

 }
 ```

-Note that the `manifest` field itself contains a corresponding signature \(`manifest_signature`\) to guard against man-in-the-middle attacks between the `solana-install` tool and the solana cluster RPC API.
+Note that the `manifest` field itself contains a corresponding signature \(`manifest_signature`\) to guard against man-in-the-middle attacks between the `solana-install` tool and the safecoin cluster RPC API.

 To guard against rollback attacks, `solana-install` will refuse to install an update with an older `timestamp_secs` than what is currently installed.